-These Commission projects reveal the value of engaging community perspectives, experts, public agencies and services providers in efforts to improve services and outcomes - and the imperative to accelerate progress toward comprehensive community-based systems of care.
+These Commission projects reveal the value of engaging community perspectives, experts, public agencies, and service providers in efforts to improve services and outcomes - and the imperative to accelerate progress toward comprehensive community-based systems of care.

+Criminal Justice Project

-Criminal Justice Project.
-The Commission's report Together We Can: Reducing Criminal Justice Involvement for People with Mental Illness recommended ways to prevent people with mental health challenges from becoming involved with criminal justice systems.
+The Commission's report "Together We Can: Reducing Criminal Justice Involvement for People with Mental Illness" recommended ways to prevent people with mental health challenges from becoming involved with criminal justice systems.
 The Legislature authorized \$5 million to the Commission to develop the Innovation Incubator that worked with counties to implement the recommendations.

+Suicide Prevention Project

-Suicide Prevention Project.
-Assembly Bill 114 directed the Commission to develop a statewide strategic suicide prevention plan, which resulted in the Commission adopting Striving for Zero: California's Strategic Plan for Suicide Prevention, 2020-2025.
+Assembly Bill 114 directed the Commission to develop a statewide strategic suicide prevention plan, which resulted in the Commission adopting "Striving for Zero: California's Strategic Plan for Suicide Prevention, 2020-2025."

-School Mental Health Project.
-The Commission's report Every Young Heart and Mind: Schools as Centers for Wellness recommended ways to increase mental health services through partnerships between county behavioral health departments and local education agencies.
+School Mental Health Project

+The Commission's report "Every Young Heart and Mind: Schools as Centers for Wellness" recommended ways to increase mental health services through partnerships between county behavioral health departments and local education agencies.

-Prevention and Early Intervention Project.
+Prevention and Early Intervention Project

 In 2018, Senate Bill 1004 directed the Commission to strengthen prevention and early intervention in California's public mental health system.
-The Commission's report Wellness and Thriving: Advancing Prevention and Early Intervention in Mental Health provides a vision and framework to guide prevention and early intervention in mental health across California.
+The Commission's report "Wellness and Thriving: Advancing.
+Prevention and Early Intervention in Mental Health" provides a vision and framework to guide prevention and early intervention in mental health across California.

-Workplace Mental Health Project.
+Workplace Mental Health Project

 In 2018, Senate Bill 1113 directed the Commission to establish a framework for promoting mental health in the workplace.
 The Commission developed five voluntary standards that employers may adopt to support the mental health of employees.

+Racial Equity Plan

-Racial Equity Plan.
-The Commission's Racial Equity Action Plan build on the Commission's understanding of the problem and fortifies Commission staff using diversity, equity and inclusion best practices (not on Commission's website - will need to look for it).
+The Commission's Racial Equity Action Plan builds on the Commission's understanding of the problem and fortifies Commission staff using diversity, equity, and inclusion best practices.

-Sources
+SOURCES

+- i.
 The 2020 California Children's Report Card

-ii Candid (2021)
+- ii.
+Candid (2021)

-iii Rock Health (2021)
+- iii.
+Rock Health (2021)

-iv Kaiser Family Foundation (2022)
+- iv.
+Kaiser Family Foundation (2022)

-v World Economic Forum (2021)
+- v.
+World Economic Forum (2021)

-vi American Physiological Society (2023)
+- vi.
+American Physiological Society (2023)

-vii Substance Abuse and Mental Health Services Administration (2022)
+- vii.
+Substance Abuse and Mental Health Services (2022)

-viii Healthforce Center at UCSF (2018)
+- viii.
+Healthforce Center at UCSE (2018)

-ix Association of American Medical Colleges (2022)
+- ix.
+Association of American Medical Colleges (2022)

-^{} NAMI California (2021)
+- x.
+NAMI California (2021)